wkeeling/selenium-wire/README.rst

 SOCKS
 -----

-Using a SOCKS proxy is the same as using an HTTP based one:
+Using a SOCKS proxy is the same as using an HTTP based one, but with the scheme set to ``socks5``:

 .. code:: python